-- Review existing pandemic, influenza, all-hazards, and disaster plans, and revise for COVID-19, and ensure that they meet the requirements of ICE's detention standards. - ➤ Offer the seasonal influenza vaccine to all detained persons (existing populations and new intakes) and staff throughout the influenza season, where possible.
+- Review existing pandemic, influenza, all-hazards, and disaster plans; revise such plans for COVID-19; and ensure that they meet the requirements of ICE's detention standards. - ➤ Offer the seasonal influenza vaccine to all detained persons (existing populations and new admissions) and staff throughout the influenza season, where possible.

-> Staffing:
+Staffing:

 - Review sick leave policies to ensure that staff can stay home when sick and determine which officials will have the authority to send symptomatic staff home.
-Staff who report for work with symptoms of COVID-19 must be sent home and advised to follow CDC-recommended steps for persons exhibiting COVID-19 symptoms. - Staff who test positive for COVID-19 must inform their workplace and personal contacts immediately.
+Staff who report for work with symptoms of COVID-19 must be sent home and advised to follow CDC-recommended steps for persons exhibiting COVID-19 symptoms. - Management should consider requiring asymptomatic staff who have been identified as close contacts of a confirmed COVID-19 case to home quarantine to the maximum extent possible, while understanding the need to maintain adequate staffing levels of critical workers.
+Workers in critical infrastructure sectors (including correctional and detention facilities) may be permitted to work if they remain asymptomatic after a potential exposure to SARS-CoV-2, provided that worker infection prevention recommendations and controls are implemented, including requiring the staff member to wear a cloth face covering (unless contraindicated) at all times while in the workplace for 14 days after the last exposure (if not already wearing one due to universal use of cloth face coverings).
+If the exposed staff members test positive, they should follow local health department and health care provider instructions regarding home isolation. - Staff who test positive for COVID-19 must inform their workplace and personal contacts immediately.
 If a staff member has a confirmed COVID-19 infection, the relevant employers will inform other staff of their possible exposure to COVID-19 in the workplace consistent with any legal limitations on the sharing of such information.
-Exposed employees must then selfmonitor for symptoms (e.g., fever, cough, or shortness of breath). - Identify staff whose duties would allow them to work from home in order to promote social distancing and further reduce the risk of COVID-19 transmission. - Determine minimum levels of staff in all categories required for the facility to function safely. - Follow the Public Health Recommendations for Community-Related Exposure. - Follow guidance from the Equal Employment Opportunity Commission, available here, when offering testing to staff.
-Any time a positive test result is identified, ensure that the individual is rapidly notified, connected with appropriate medical care, and advised how to self-isolate.
+Exposed employees must then selfmonitor for symptoms (e.g., fever, cough, or shortness of breath). - Identify staff whose duties would allow them to work from home in order to promote social distancing and further reduce the risk of COVID-19 transmission. - Determine minimum levels of staff in all categories required for the facility to function safely. - Follow the Public Health Recommendations for Community-Related Exposure.8